-Prerequisites: ART 240; major in the Department of Art and Design; Consent of department.
+Prerequisites: ART 240; major in the Department of Art and Design; Completion of Junior Review; Consent of department.
 Offered: Fall.

 ATH 200 • Introduction to Art Therapy 3 Credits Introduces the field of art therapy through theory, history, principles, and practices.
 Engages these topics through reading, writing, lecture, discussion, and experiential exercises.
 Explores the various techniques and qualities of various art media, and how they impact the healing process.